UrsaMajorrr/Whittle/README.md

 An AI-powered assistant for OpenFOAM meshing and workflows.
 This tool helps with:

 - AI-driven mesh generation and configuration
-- Intelligent dictionary file generation
+- Intelligent dictionary file generation and validation
 - Best practices recommendations
 - Interactive mesh setup workflow